-Another way to see the problem is to create a map and to then drag and drop a Bing Street Map image server as a base layer for the map.
+Another way to see the problem is to create a map using a Bing Street Map image server as a base layer for the map.
 Double-click the new Map to open it.

 We can easily fix the problem by repairing the coordinate system used for the image, once more making a slight adjustment in the Coordinate System Metrics dialog.

 With the focus on the image, we switch to the Info pane.
 The illustration shows the focus on the image layer in the map.
 It does not matter if we click on the image component to open it, or if we have the focus on the image layer in the map.
 In both cases, the focus is on the image component so the commands will apply to that component.

 We press the coordinate system picker button.

 In the resulting menu, we choose Repair Initial Coordinate System.
 When we previously assigned the coordinate system we did not do that exactly correctly (we should have specified local offsets in addition to local scales), so as the map view indicates we must repair the initial coordinate system.